antonio-fazari/roundzero/api/API.md

 Array of user objects

-# /v1/rounds/:id/recipients/:userId
+# /v1/rounds/:id/orders

-## PUT
+## GET

-Add a user as a recipient of a round
+List all orders in the round

 ### Parameters